KARNATISAITHARUN/documentation/using-ocular/use-cases/attack-surface.md

 ...
 ```

-In this code fragment, a cookie is received via HTTP and eventually deserialized to create a Java object, an optimistic practice that is often exploited by attackers for arbitrary code execution.
+In this code fragment, a cookie is received through HTTP and eventually deserialized to create a Java object, an optimistic practice that is often exploited by attackers for arbitrary code execution.

 The Code Property Graph (CPG) contains information about the processed code on different levels of abstraction: dependencies, type hierarchies, control flow, data flow, and instruction-level information.
 The CPG can be queried using  ShiftLeft Ocular in either [interactive or non-interactive modes](../about/modes.md).